Wohlstand/OPNMIDI-Player-Java/README.md

 # Key features

 * OPN2 emulation
-* Customizable FM patches (/sdcard/gm.wopn file only)
+* Customizable bank of FM patches (You have to use the [bank editor](https://github.com/Wohlstand/OPN2BankEditor) to create own sound bank)
 * Stereo sound
-* Number of simulated soundcards can be specified as 1-100 (maximum channels 600!)
+* Number of simulated OPN2 chips can be specified as 1-100 (maximum channels 600!)
 * Pan (binary panning, i.e. left/right side on/off)
 * Pitch-bender with adjustable range
 * Vibrato that responds to RPN/NRPN parameters
-* Sustain enable/disable
+* Sustain (a.k.a.
+Pedal hold) and Sostenuto enable/disable
+* MIDI and RMI file support
+* Real-Time MIDI API suppor
-* MIDI and RMI files support
+* MIDI and RMI file support
 * loopStart / loopEnd tag support (Final Fantasy VII)
+* 111-th controller based loop start (RPG-Maker)
 * Use automatic arpeggio with chords to relieve channel pressure
 * Support for multiple concurrent MIDI synthesizers (per-track device/port select FF 09 message), can be used to overcome 16 channel limit
+* Partial support for GS and XG standards (having more instruments than in one 128:128 GM set and ability to use multiple channels for percussion purposes, and a support for some GS/XG exclusive controllers)
+* CC74 "Brightness" affects a modulator scale (to simulate frequency cut-off on WT synths)
+* Portamento support (CC5, CC37, and CC65)
+* SysEx support that supports some generic, GS, and XG features
+* Full-panning stereo option (works for emulators only)

 # Download latest binary